You lookin' at me? is an interactive light installation first shown at the Amsterdam Light Festival 2016 - 2017.

 Translucent domes of PVC look like giant glowing eyeballs with colourful irises that stare randomly and a little bored in the depth.
 When a pedestrian passes, they interactively follow and don’t take their eyes of the visitor.

 When the trespasser enters their premises, they act nervously and try to intimidate the intruder by a lot of blinking and rolling of the eyes.
 If the intruder is not scared away soon enough, the bloodshot eyes become more and more reddish angry and a sinister sound swells into a roar.

 If the intruder persist, the eyes try an other strategy to chase the intruder away.
 They change appearance and morph into a totally different kind of eyes, namely the devilish look of a predator with vertical irises that is clearly getting quite annoyed.
 If that does not chase away the visitor, they give up, wink and turn into eyes wide shut or ignoring stare in denial.

 When the visitor finally leaves, the eyes turn into the staring glaring mode again, some scanning the horizon for possible intruders.

-If more people enter the territory of the eyes, all the interaction will be a lot more chaotic and the eyes will shut quite fast only to open after a while again.
+If more people enter the territory of the eyes, all the interaction will be a lot more chaotic.

 To experience the interactivity simulation click here.